Vonage/vivid-3/libs/components/src/lib/empty-state/README.md

 ### Icon-decoration

-Use graphic-design to change the design of the icon circle
+Use icon-decoration to change the design of the icon circle.

 - Type: `filled` | `outlined`
 - Default: `filled`